Daddy Longlegs (2009 film): Cast

+Josh Safdie makes a cameo appearance as Chris, one of Lenny's coworkers.

 Production

 The film was loosely based on Josh and Benny Safdie's own experiences with their divorced father.
 Ronald Bronstein was cast as the lead role Lenny.
 Sage and Frey Ranaldo, both of whom are Sonic Youth guitarist Lee Ranaldo's sons, portrayed the roles of Lenny's sons.
 The film was shot in 2008.

 Release

 The film had its world premiere under the title Go Get Some Rosemary in the Directors' Fortnight section at the 2009 Cannes Film Festival on May 16, 2009.
 It also screened in the Spotlight section at the 2010 Sundance Film Festival.
 It was released theatrically in the United States on May 14, 2010, and was released in blu-ray by the Criterion Collection in 2022.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 80% based on 35 reviews, with an average rating of 7/10.
 The website's critical consensus reads, "Raw, honest, and jarring, Daddy Longlegs sets a spellbinding new standard for DIY cinema."
 On Metacritic, the film has a weighted average score of 74 out of 100, based on 15 critics, indicating "generally favorable" reviews.

 Roger Ebert gave the film 3 out of 4 stars, saying that "The film's directors, the Safdie brothers, Ben and Joshua, ...
 Their cinematic father is obviously John Cassavetes....
 If "Daddy Longlegs" is influenced by Cassavetes, well, that's not a bad thing.
 Few filmmakers have the nerve to travel that path."
 A. O. Scott of the New York Times remarked that "A risky, heartbreaking exercise in empathy toward a person who may not deserve it....
 He (Lenny) is completely appalling, and also completely himself, a kind of mad, disturbing integrity that is both matched and mitigated by the honesty of this lovely, hair-raising film."
 Chuck Bowen of Slant Magazine gave the film 2 out of 4 stars, writing, "Daddy Longlegs might have been something, a more original than usual treatment of what is basically abuse, if the earlier scenes had been more clearly worked out."
 Natasha Senjanovic of The Hollywood Reporter commented that the film "may not be wholly successful but it is a very good attempt, thanks especially to the script and acting."